• Skip to primary navigation

 This pesto is perfect as a make-ahead sauce.
 Stored in a clean, glass jar and in the fridge, this pesto will stay fresh for up to 2 weeks.

-My observation: I find that vegan pesto stays fresh longer than the traditional pesto that has cheese in it.
+My observation: I find that vegan pesto stays fresh longer than pesto that has cheese in it.
 I think that the cheese causes it to spoil faster.
 Have you also observed this?
 Do let me know.
-I would love to know your thoughts on this.

 Frequently Asked Questions